 • Chickweeds include two genera: Cerastium and Stellaria.
 They are also known by several other common names; some species are native and small enough to do well in lawns, such as field chickweed, (Cerastium arvense) and star chickweed (Stellaria pubera).

 • Smartweeds, knotweeds, many species in the genus Polygonum; some are small enough to do well in lawns.
-There are some native species and others that are introduced.
+Some species are native and others introduced.

 Among the non-natives, a very useful one is clover, (white clover, Trifolium repens) a European plant very well established in the United States; it used to be included in grass seed mixes because it helps fix nitrogen, enriching the soil as a consequence.
 There are a few species of clover that are native to some regions of North America.
 Chickweeds, also known as starweed, bindweed, winterweed, as mentioned above some are native others aren’t; the seeds of some are eaten by some birds, hence the name chickweed.
 Gill over the ground, or ground ivy (Glechoma hederacea), is rather pretty but it can be very invasive.
 Thyme, (Thymus several species) has been used as ground cover sometimes.
 Scarlet pimpernel, (Anagalis arvensis) a European plant with small pink flowers.
 Dandelion (Taraxacum officinale) is among the non-native invasives which you may not want to see around.
 Some think that it doesn't provide much of anything to pollinators despite its colorful flowers, others fear that it may compete for pollinators with some native flowers, reducing their pollination.